deep-spin/UA_COMET/evaluation/README.md

 <!-- Evaluation and Result Reproduction -->
 # Getting Started

-The scripts and data in this folder allow to evaluate the predictions of COMET (or any other model MCD/ensemble outputs) with respect to uncertainty, and to reproduce the results and figures shown in [paper URL].
+The scripts and data in this folder allow to evaluate the predictions of COMET (or any other model MCD/ensemble outputs) with respect to uncertainty, and to reproduce the results and figures shown in [the paper](https://arxiv.org/abs/2109.06352).
 COMET predictions and human annotations are provided in the ```data/model_outputs``` and ```data/human_scores``` folders respectively.
 The necessary format and structure of those documents are explained in separate README files in these folders.

 # Experimental Setups and Evaluation metrics